-For example, the discovery of a large hoard of treasure may call for a celebration, an order
+For example, the discovery of a large hoard of treasure may call for a celebration, an order from head quarters can start a military manoeuvre.

-• the resignation of the chief executive (E7) was motivated by the collapse of SwissAir

-• the coronation of Elizabeth II (E7) was motivated by the death of George VI (E69)
+- the resignation of the chief executive (E7) was motivated by the collapse of SwissAir (E68). - the coronation of Elizabeth II (E7) was motivated by the death of George VI (E69)